markbyrnes/espace/README.md

 After creating SendIt—a social media website created using Flask, HTML, CSS, and Javascript with a MySQL backend—I felt I had learned a good amount of web development.
 But after finishing it, I felt I had a few problems.

 ### Problem #1: I was using just basic HTML and CSS
 In SendIt I relied a lot on just basic HTML and CSS knowledge, letting Bootstrap do a lot of the heavy lifting.
 This was because I felt overwhelmed just trying to grasp Flask and how backend development worked.
 But once I was done with the project, I realized that my front end skills needed more practice.
+So I decided to embrace the popular

 ### Problem #2: I was relying too much on Python
 After dealing with C++ for much of High School and then Java for the first couple years of college, I began to use Python much more in my junior and senior years.
 This has led to a lot of rustiness in my Java and C++ knowledge.
 So I figured why not shake off my Java rust and learn a new backend at the same time with this project's use of Spring Boot.